bdist/bdist-workspace/README.md

 2. Click the button `Add New Server`.

-3. Set the Name in the main tab to `postgres`.
+3. Set the Name in the General tab to `postgres`.

-4. Set the Hostname in the main tab to `postgres`.
+4. Set the Hostname in the Connection tab to `postgres`.

 5. Use the same username and password you would provide `psql`.